Aspect-404/Aspect401_-Kitbot/README.md

 # Commands
 Commands with arguments use [ ] for non-required arguments and < > for required arguments.
 ### In-Game Commands

-> - `!afk [reason]` Sets yourself as afk in game, which will notify people that you are afk if they mention your username in chat, will automatically remove on next message or upon leaving the server.
+> - `?afk [reason]` Sets yourself as afk in game, which will notify people that you are afk if they mention your username in chat, will automatically remove on next message or upon leaving the server.
+> - `?bestping` or `?bp` Replies with which player online has best ping.
-> - `!count [username]` Lists the total amount of kits delivered if no username given, otherwise will display the amount requested by the specified user.
+> - `?count [username]` Lists the total amount of kits delivered if no username given, otherwise will display the amount requested by the specified user.
+> - `?coords` Give the coordinates of the bot.
+> - `?copy` Copy everything the user says.
+(Developer Only)
-> - `!dupe` Links [this video](https://youtu.be/TdoypGpkcz0) to provide a tutorial on how to perform chunk dupe.
+> - `?dupe` Links [this video](https://youtu.be/TdoypGpkcz0) to provide a tutorial on how to perform chunk dupe.
+> - `?health` Shows the health of the bot.
-> - `!help` Help command, supplies with [Discord Server invite](https://discord.gg/24NrjJZm4A) for support and [this](/readme.md) documentation.
+> - `?help` Help command, supplies with [Discord Server invite](https://discord.gg/24NrjJZm4A) for support and this documentation.
+> - `?kill` Kill the bot.
-> - `!kit <name> [count]` Request a specific kit from the bot, check Selection of Kits below for the full list.
+> - `?kit <name> [count]` Request a specific kit from the bot, check Selection of Kits below for the full list. **This is whitelist right now due to low stock and not being able to maintain if it was public.
+> - `?reddit <subreddit>` Fetch the last reddit post from the specified subreddit.
+> - `?ping [username]` Shows your ping if no username given, otherwise will display the ping of the specified user.
+> - `?tpdisable <username>` Teleport Exploit (Developer Only)
-> - `!uptime` Displays the uptime of the bot.
+> - `?uptime` Displays the uptime of the bot.
+> - `?urban <search>` Fetches the result from the [Urban Dictonary](https://urbandictionary.com/)
+> - `?worstping` or `?wp` Replies with which player online has worst ping.

 ### Discord Commands
 > - `/bot` Shows data regarding the bot, like ram usage and uptime.
+> - `/dev` Developer Options.
+(Developer Only)
 > - `/bridge <#channel>` Setup a channel to have a chat bridge, requires ADMINISTRATOR permissions on the server.
-> - `/server` Replies with information about 0b0t.org, such as players, their ping, TPS, and more!
+> - `/server` Replies with information about 0b0t.org, such as players, their ping, TPS, and more?

 # Selection of Kits
 <details>
 <summary>Standard Kit</summary>

-> Use `!kit standard [count]`
+> Use `?kit standard [count]`

 <img src="./images/Standard.png" alt="viewer" width="500">